vega/vega-label/README.md

 Rect is used as the base mark to label.
 There are 2 sets of labels in this chart.
 The first label is the overall height of each combined bars, and label positions is set to the outer top of each bar.
 The second label is the height of each bar, and label position is set to the inner top of each bar Here is the [Vega Specification](./specs/label_rect_stack.vg.json).

 This example is inspired by Vega [Stacked Bar Chart Example](https://vega.github.io/vega/examples/stacked-bar-chart/).
+The original example does not have label on the chart.

+When adding label using text with label transform, labels are placed in the available position, and they are hidden when there is not enough space (collision with the bar itself).
+The example is at the blue bars at `x = 3, 7` and the orange bars at `x = 8, 9`.

 #### In Bar Bhart - Bar Chart Example